St Benedict's Church, Norwich

-St Benedict's Church, Norwich is a Grade I listed Anglican former parish church in Norwich, Norfolk, England.
-The round-tower church is medieval and probably dates from the 11th century.
+St Benedict's Church is a Grade I listed Anglican former parish church in Norwich, Norfolk, England.
+The round-tower church is medieval and probably dates from the 11th century, undergoing a series of phases of construction and refurbishment.
 It was badly damaged in an air raid in 1942 and the only part still standing is the round tower.
+It is dedicated to Saint Benedict.